 The SR-22 will need to stay on file for at least three years from the date you reinstate your license.
 If your insurer drops your coverage during the three-year period, you must find a new insurer and file a new SR-22 as soon as possible, or your driving privileges could be taken away again.
 If you knowingly provide fraudulent proof of insurance that is not valid or in effect, you may be faced with a fine of up to $5,000.

 Driving without insurance

-|Not to exceed $510||Driving privileges suspededn until you have SR-22 on file||$60 license reinstatement fee||File SR-22 insurance for three years|
+|Not to exceed $510||Driving privileges suspended until you have SR-22 on file||$60 license reinstatement fee||File SR-22 insurance for three years|

 |Not to exceed $510||Driving privileges and registration suspension up to three years||$50 vehicle registration reinstatement for accident suspensions, $60 license reinstatement fee||File SR-22 insurance for three years|

-- Post a security deposit to cover the cost of the claims
+- Post a security deposit to cover the cost of the claims.

-- Submit a lease of liability proving you have settled the claims with the other party
+- Submit a lease of liability proving you have settled the claims with the other party.

 Once your driving privileges are suspended, you may either serve a one-year suspension or file an SR-22 certificate to reinstate your license.
 Plus, you need to pay a $60 license reinstatement fee and a $50 vehicle registration reinstatement fee.